wdahlenburg/HttpComparison/readme.md

 The base algorithm does a string comparison with the Jaccard index.
 It applies a 25% weight reduction if the HTTP status code changes.

+In the event you wish to compare responses against an error-based condition, pass in an empty string (`""`) as the baseline.
+The slice of responses are expected to have well-formed HTTP responses.

 ## Enhancements

 If you think you have a better algorithm, I'd encourage you to submit a PR and it'll get well tested.